redbaron3/chewie-sample-data/content/services/batmanipsum/docu/files/events.html.md

 <%- @partial("batmanipsum_raml") %>

-Death does not wait for you to be ready!
+<h3>Death does not wait for you to be ready! </h3>

 Death is not considerate of fair!
 And make no mistake, here you face death.
 Tiger.
 Jujitsu.
 Panther.
 You're skilled.
 But this is not a dance.
 And you are afraid.
 But not of me.
 Tell us Mr. Wayne, what do you fear?

-Search him.
-Then I will kill you.
+<h4>Search him.
+Then I will kill you.</h4>

 But no ordinary child, a child born in hell, forged from suffering, hardened by pain.
 Not a man from privilege.

-Peace has cost you your strength.
-Victory has defeated you.
+<h5>Peace has cost you your strength.</h5> Victory has defeated you.

 You have nothing, nothing to threaten me with.
 Nothing to do with all your strength.

-It's not just your name, sir.
-It's your father's name.
+<h5>It's not just your name, sir.</h5> It's your father's name.
 And it's all that's left of him.
 Don't destroy it.

-There is a prison in a more ancient part of the world.
-A pit where men are thrown to suffer and die.
+<h5>There is a prison in a more ancient part of the world.</h5> A pit where men are thrown to suffer and die.
 But sometimes a man rises from the darkness.
 Sometimes, the pit sends something back.

-I'm Batman
+<h3>I'm Batman</h3>

-Just you, sir?
-Don't worry, Master Wayne.
+<h4>Just you, sir?</h4> Don't worry, Master Wayne.
 It takes a little time to get back in the swing of things.

-You see, I'm a guy of simple taste.
-I enjoy dynamite and gunpowder and gasoline.
+<h5>You see, I'm a guy of simple taste.</h5> I enjoy dynamite and gunpowder and gasoline.

 How can you move faster than possible, fight longer than possible, without the most powerful impulse of the spirit?
 The fear of death.

-You can swapnot sleeping in a penthouse... for not sleeping in a mansion.
-Whenever you stitch yourself up, you do make a bloody mess.
+<h4>You can swapnot sleeping in a penthouse... for not sleeping in a mansion.</h4> Whenever you stitch yourself up, you do make a bloody mess.

-The first time I stole so that I wouldn't starve, yes.
-I lost many assumptions about the simple nature of right and wrong.
+<h5>The first time I stole so that I wouldn't starve, yes.</h5> I lost many assumptions about the simple nature of right and wrong.
 And when I traveled I learned the fear before a crime and the thrill of success.
 But I never became one of them.

-I told you I was immortal.
-Oh there are many forms of immortality.
+<h4>I told you I was immortal.</h4> <h5>Oh there are many forms of immortality.</h5>